Transport in Kyrgyzstan: Highways

 With support from the Asian Development Bank, a major road linking the north and southwest from Bishkek to Osh has recently been completed.
 This considerably eases communication between the two major population centers of the country—the Chüy Valley in the north and the Fergana Valley in the South.
 An offshoot of this road branches off across a 3,500 meter pass into the Talas Valley in the northwest.
 Plans are now being formulated to build a major road from Osh into the People's Republic of China.

-The total length of the road network in Kyrgyzstan is approximately 34,000 km.
-Of them, 18,810 km are public roads directly subordinated to the Ministry of Transport and Communications, and 15,190 km - other roads (village, agricultural, industrial etc.).
+In 2024, the total length of the road network in Kyrgyzstan was approximately 34,000 km.
+Of them, 18,810 km were public roads directly subordinated to the Ministry of Transport and Communications, and 15,190 km - other roads (village, agricultural, industrial etc.).
 By their status the roads of the Ministry of Transport and Communications are classified as: